|Support||24/7 Live chat|

 Speeds with the NordVPN Chicago server were a bit lower as well at 34 Mbps:

 Speeds with all the US servers I tested were generally in this range.
 I also tested a few servers in Canada.
 Here is a NordVPN server in Montreal at 62 Mbps:

 Overall these speeds aren’t amazing, but they also aren’t horrible.
 If you need a basic VPN for browsing and streaming Netflix, NordVPN should definitely be adequate.
-This is also explained in the VPN for USA and Canada VPN guides.

 2. Mac OS OpenVPN app has no “internet” kill switch